Heart Disease Home > Dabigatran Therapy

 Dabigatran etexilate mesylate (Pradaxa®) is a medication prescribed to prevent blood clots and strokes in people who have atrial fibrillation, a type of irregular heart rhythm (arrhythmia).
+It is also approved to treat blood clots in the legs (deep vein thrombosis) and lungs (pulmonary embolisms) and to prevent them from recurring.

 People undergoing therapy with dabigatran should be aware of the warnings and precautions associated with this medication before beginning treatment.
 For example, because this medication is a type of "blood thinner," it can increase the risk for potentially dangerous bleeding problems.